lz4/lz4/README.md

 -------------------------

-Beyond the C reference source, many contributors have created versions of lz4 in multiple languages.
+Beyond the C reference source, many contributors have created versions of lz4 in multiple languages (Java, C#, Python, Perl, Ruby, etc.).
-A list of these sources is maintained on the [LZ4 Homepage].
+A list of known source ports is maintained on the [LZ4 Homepage].

 [Open-Source Benchmark program by m^2 (v0.14.3)]: http://encode.ru/threads/1371-Filesystem-benchmark?p=34029&viewfull=1#post34029